 Healthcare is provided by public and private sectors.
 Primary, secondary and tertiary levels of care are the responsibility of the local government area, state government and federal government respectively.
-The private sector provides close to 60% of health service delivery.
-There is a national health insurance scheme, but it is not mandatory, and it is estimated that the scheme covers only a small fraction of the population.
+Nigeria’s National Health Insurance Scheme (NHIS) was introduced in 1999, aiming to provide high quality healthcare at an affordable cost through various prepayment systems.
+However, as enrolment is not mandatory, less than 5% of Nigerians are thought be registered, leaving the majority of the country without health insurance coverage.
+The private sector therefore provides close to 60% of health service delivery.

-The use of traditional, complementary and alternative medicines have increased significantly over the past few years.
+The use of traditional, complementary and alternative medicines has increased significantly over the past few years.

 Key challenges faced in Nigeria’s healthcare system include a shortage of doctors (only 3.8 doctors per 10,000 people), underfunding, and poor data collection and record keeping.
 Many Nigerians pay out of pocket for healthcare, lacking health insurance or access entirely.